 I highly recommend peeling your fruits and veggies because peeling results in smoother purees and makes the food easier for baby to digest.
-Some foods, like carrots should be peeled before cooking, but other foods like sweet potato, apples, peaches and pears tend to have skin that peels right off after steaming.
-Ultimately it’s up to you wether you want to peel the fruit/veggies before or after steaming.
+Some foods, like carrots, should be peeled before cooking, but other foods like sweet potato, apples, peaches and pears tend to have skin that peels right off after steaming.
+Ultimately it’s up to you whether you want to peel the fruit/veggies before or after steaming.
 Test it both ways and decide which option is easier for you.
 I’m team peel after steaming!

-As I mention above, it’s recommend that most fruits and veggies (even soft ones) are steamed (or cooked) before serving babies who are 6-8 months.
+As I mentioned above, it’s recommended that most fruits and veggies (even soft ones) are steamed (or cooked) before serving babies who are 6-8 months.
 If your baby is older you can experiment with using fresh blueberries, peaches, pears, pineapple and mango that hasn’t been steamed, so long as the fruit is ripe and soft.
 I actually used fresh blueberries when making the blueberry banana quinoa flax combo.

 Frozen fruit and veggies also work for these recipes.
 You’ll likely just need to steam them a bit longer.

 Here are six different baby food combinations.
 I’ve listed them in order of the level of complexity from the least complex (peach pear) to most complex (blueberry banana quinoa and flax).

 Ingredients: 2 steamed and peeled pears and 3 steamed and peeled peaches + water or breast milk to thin (if needed)